SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 You use assertions and preconditions to make sure that an essential condition is satisfied before executing any further code.

+    :newTerm:`Assertions` and :newTerm:`preconditions` are checks
+    that you use to ensure that, at runtime, a Boolean condition definitely evaluates to ``true``.
+    You use assertions and preconditions
+    to make sure that an essential condition is satisfied before executing any further code.

+    :newTerm:`Assertions` and :newTerm:`preconditions`
+    are checks that happen at runtime,
+    to make sure that an essential condition is satisfied before executing any further code.

+    :newTerm:`Assertions` and :newTerm:`preconditions`
+    are checks that happen at runtime.
+    that a Boolean condition definitely evaluates to ``true``.
+    You use assertions and preconditions
+    to make sure that an essential condition is satisfied before executing any further code.

 If the condition evaluates to ``true``, code execution continues as usual.
 If the condition evaluates to ``false``,